 GITANO Garden of Love will re-launch two initiatives to connect and give back to the community.
 The Urban Farming & Nutrition Education initiative will be led by Annie Harrold previously of Urban Battery Farms and Naima Freitas from City-As School.
 This farm features 20 raised beds with over 50 crops of herbs, vegetables, fruits, and edible flowers.
 Last season GITANO Garden of Love hosted nearly 1,000 public school students and the number is expected to more than double this season.
 The space will also conduct daily, tech-enabled, guided sunset meditations led by meditation teacher, international bestselling author, and transformational speaker and coach, Sah D’Simone as well as other leading mindfulness teachers.

-Photography Courtesy of Gitano
+Photography by: Photography Courtesy of Gitano